YoYoGames/GameMaker-Bugs/README.md

 ## Feature Request Process

 All new GameMaker Feature Requests are regularly reviewed by a multidisciplinary team here at Gamemaker, with all aspects taken into consideration.
 We curate requests carefully and will evaluate your request in terms of its possibility, difficulty, usability, and value to GameMaker.
 Once a request has been reviewed it will either be rejected with a reason why or it will be added to the backlog, where anyone can vote on features by leaving a thumbs up or thumbs down.
-Votes will be periodically reviewed and, when it fits with our schedule, popular and useful features will be added to GameMaker.
+Votes will be periodically reviewed and, when it fits with our schedule, popular and useful features will be added to GameMaker - _please note that you may not have advanced notification of your request being worked on, but it will be closed once it has been added to GameMaker._

-_Please note that you may not have advanced notification of your request being worked on, but it will be closed once it has been added to GameMaker._
+**Ensure that any feature requests you add only talk about 1 specific change at a time and that they contain plenty of detail about what you want from the change, otherwise they will simply be rejected immediately.**

 We thank you for your feedback!